 Where AI performs well in ecommerce SEO

-AI automation strengths in ecommerce SEO
+Where AI excels in ecommerce SEO

 AI is useful in ecommerce when the work is repetitive, high-volume, and governed by clear page intent.